OpenBuildings/join-us/why-clippings.md

 distributors and dealers.
 By empowering designers we support moving the industry further.

 We are a small startup, but aim high and grow quickly.
-We've raised £2.8m Series A to help us with our mission to redesign the design industry.
+We've raised [£15.4m Series B](funding.md#readme) to help us with our mission to redesign the design industry.

 Read [more about Clippings and our philosophy](https://clippings.com/about).